Hot Stamper Pressings of TAS Super Disc Recordings

 As far as Harry Pearson, I had this to say about the man:

 Very kind of you to say.
-I think Harry could have been much better at his job if he had modern record cleaning technology, better playback, and a staff of people playing thousands of records every year to discover the best sounding pressings for him.
+I think Harry could have been much better at his job if he had modern record cleaning technology, better playback, and a staff of people playing thousands of records every year help him discover the best sounding pressings.

 No one can succeed as a one man show in audio.
 Audio is too complicated.
 It takes a team of dedicated professionals with expertise in every area of audio and record collecting to do it right.